Black Stations/White Stations: Background

 The song's title deals with the subject of racism in the radio industry, at a time when more cutting-edged songs and the radio stations in general were starting to open up to newer formats like rhythmic contemporary, which genre this song predates.
-It also took on how station policies dictates what can or can not be played on air.
-This was evidenced by Johnson, who recalled how a radio station refused to play a song about an interracial relationship.
+It also took on how station policies dictate what can or can not be played on air.
+This was evidenced by Johnson, who recalled how a song's name was changed, because it was about an interracial relationship.
 That experience prompted Johnson and Gane to write about their feelings over this practice by recalling the events, in which they use lyrics like "I dream in Black and White" and call for stations in general to "Stand Up and Face the Music/This Is 1984!"

 The single was also controversial in its own right, as radio stations avoided playing the single because of the song's title and lyrics despite being a modest hit in Canada, where it reached No. 26.
 In the United States, the single peaked at No. 63 on the Billboard Hot 100 chart and No. 2 on the Dance/Disco chart, where it reached number 2 in 1984.